 While there are laboratory studies suggesting CBD might be a promising approach, and animal studies showing anti-inflammatory and pain-relieving effects, well-designed studies demonstrating compelling evidence that CBD is safe and effective for chronic arthritis pain in humans do not exist.
-A randomized trial of topical CBD for osteoarthritis of the knee has been published, but in abstract form only (meaning it’s a preliminary report that summarizes the trial and has not been thoroughly vetted yet); the trial lasted only 12 weeks, and results were mixed at best.
-One of the largest reviews examined the health effects of cannabis and CBD, and concluded that there is “substantial evidence that cannabis is an effective treatment for chronic pain in adults.”
-But there was no specific conclusion regarding CBD, presumably because definitive studies were not available.
+A randomized trial of topical CBD for osteoarthritis and psoriatic arthritis found that CBD was no more effective than placebo.
+Small, short-term or survey-based studies suggest that CBD is potentially helpful for arthritis pain, but these are far from convincing.
+One of the largest reviews examined the health effects of cannabis and CBD, and concluded that there is "substantial evidence that cannabis is an effective treatment for chronic pain in adults."
+But there was no specific conclusion regarding CBD and arthritis pain, presumably because definitive studies were not available.

 Of course, there is anecdotal evidence and testimonials galore, including reports of dramatic improvement by people who tried CBD in its various forms (including capsule, liquid, topical, and spray) for their pain.
-But we are still waiting for well-designed, scientifically valid, and rigorous clinical trials (such as this one in progress) that are so badly needed to answer the question of just how helpful CBD may be to people with chronic arthritis pain.
+But we are still waiting for well-designed, scientifically valid, and rigorous clinical trials that are so badly needed to answer the question of just how helpful CBD may be to people with chronic arthritis pain.

 Are there downsides to CBD treatment?